plexus/ruby_lisp/README.md

 * Dynamically scoped (closures)
 * Macros
 * Interop
+* REPL
+* Use lambdas as Ruby blocks
+* Variable argument functions

 Run `bin/ruby_lisp` to get a REPL, or pass it a filename to execute the file